xirsoi/xirsoi.github.io/_posts/2020-01-01-write-better-test-cases.md

 The second step screws it all up and makes the step harder to follow.
 Step 2 is clearly two independent steps and there's no reason to squish them into one.
 This is obviously a trivial example, but I've seen dozens, perhaps hundreds, of test cases with similar and even more heinous things.

 I'd like to point out that the second step also means this test case covers happy path and sad path scenarios.
-Whether that's okay is up to you, but I tend to separate use cases into their own test.
+Whether that's okay is up to you and your team, but I tend to separate use cases into their own test for clarity.

 ## Format For Reading

 All tests should be read far more frequently than they're written.
 Giving a test a once-over to ensure that each step is formatted correctly can easily save the test runner 30 seconds per run by being more clear and by being formatted in the expected way - a 10-minute formatting pass can easily pay for itself in 20 runs of the test (and likely far fewer when the test is referenced by a developer in trying to replicate a bug so they can resolve it).

-Use Shift + Enter in test steps to keep lines together for paragraphs.
-This removes the extra blank line. (ed: this is tool-specific, but a specific tool isn't mentioned; maybe sketch out a starting point for a style guide?)
+In most test case management tools using Shift + Enter in test steps keeps lines together for paragraphs.
+This removes the extra blank line.
 Use the code block formatting option when using bits of code or JSON to clearly mark them apart.
 The monospace font helps when reading it as well.